 Shimla in April

 Spring arrives and the weather turns pleasant.
-Average minimum temperature jumps up to about 15 Degrees Celsius, and days start to feel warm at around 20 Degrees.
+The average minimum temperature jumps up to about 15 Degrees Celsius, and days start to feel warm at around 20 Degrees.
 Just pack a light jacket and plenty of cottons for visiting this time.

 Shimla in May